Variational methods for the kinetic Fokker-Planck equation: Functional inequalities for H1hyp

 In this subsection, we use the H\"ormander bracket condition to obtain a functional inequality which provides some interior spatial regularity for general $H^1_\hyp$ functions.
 Both the statement and proof of the inequality follow closely the ideas of H\"ormander~\cite{H}.
-The main difference compared to~\cite{H} is that for a function $f$ in $H^1_\hyp$, we control $v\cdot \nabla_x f$ only weakly in the~$v$ variable (as opposed to an $L^2$ control in \cite{H}).
-Other variants of H\"ormander's inequality have been previously obtained, see in particular~\cite{Bo}.
+Other variants of H\"ormander's inequality have been previously obtained, see in particular~\cite{Bo} and \cite{abn21}.
+We remind the reader that our initial estimates are phrased in terms of the Besov-type norms defined in subsection~\ref{ss.besov} and are thus valid for $U=\T^d, \R^d$.